National Security Act of 1947: Legislative history

+When Congress convened, it had preemptively restructured in favor of unification.
+Due to the Legislative Reorganization Act of 1946, in the 80th Congress the Military and Naval Affairs Committees had been combined into unified Armed Services Committees in both the House and Senate.

 On February 26, 1947, President Harry S. Truman sent a bill proposal to Congress detailing the creation of a "National Defense Establishment".
 Representative Clare E. Hoffman (R-MI) introduced the bill as H.R.
 2319 to the House of Representatives on February 28, 1947; it was then referred to the Committee on Expenditures in the Executive Departments.

 Senator Chan Gurney (R-SD) introduced the bill to the Senate as S. 758 on March 3, 1947.
 Due to conflict over which committee the bill was to be referred to, as well as the focus the Senate had on the legislative budget at the time, the bill was not able to be introduced in the Senate sooner.